 CAN YOU GET DRUNK FROM DRINKING 2% BEER?

 Lower strength beer styles with an ABV of around 2.5% - like small beer and table beer - contain around half the amount of alcohol than most ‘full strength’ beer styles, but they can still raise the alcohol concentration in your blood to the point where you notice it.

-A lower strength beer will certainly take the edge off and provide the social glue feeling of having a pint or two, but the lower level of alcohol means that it’s far harder to reach a point where you feel the consequences of being drunk.
+A lower strength beer will certainly induce a feeling of relaxation.
+You'll notice the feeling of having enjoyed a pint or two, but the lower level of alcohol means that it’s difficult to reach a point where you suffer from the consequences of being inebriated.
 In addition, the lower alcohol level also means you’re process the alcohol and hydrating as you drink, so the chance of a hangover is low to non-existent.

 At Small Beer, we don't think you need to live life at the extremes - or be forced to choose between complete sobriety and having to drink more than you need.
-We brew all of our low alcohol beers below 2.8% ABV, which means that you can still get a light buzz without regretting it.
+We brew all of our low alcohol beers below 2.8% ABV, which means that you can still get a light buzz without regretting it the next day.